Skip to content

 Crowdstrike

-Whilst Stratodesk NoTouch OS is an incredibly secure Linux operating system, due to existing security policies many organisations still require some form of anti-virus & malware protection on their Stratodesk NoTouch based VDI endpoints.
-Typically, antivirus solutions can be resource heavy which can cause performance issues on some low specification devices like thin clients.
+Whilst Stratodesk NoTouch OS is an incredibly secure Linux operating system, due to existing security policies many organizations still require some form of anti-virus & malware protection on their Stratodesk NoTouch-based VDI endpoints.
+Typically, antivirus solutions can be a resource heavy which can cause performance issues on some low-specification devices like thin clients.

 The good news for Stratodesk customers is that we make the deployment and configuration of the Crowdstrike sensor incredibly easy.